-Rosemary Banyard, Fund manager In March this year Downing Fund Managers hit the headlines when it announced the hire of Rosemary Banyard, to manage the newly launched VT Downing Unique Opportunities Fund.
+Rosemary Banyard, Fund Manager In March 2020, Downing Fund Managers hit the headlines when it announced the hire of Rosemary Banyard, to manage the newly launched VT Downing Unique Opportunities Fund.

-Most well-known for managing both Schroder UK Smaller Companies and Schroder MidCap funds for almost 20 years alongside Andy Brough, Rosemary joined Sanford DeLand in 2016 to launch and manage the Free Spirit Fund.
+Most well-known for managing both Schroder UK Smaller Companies and Schroder MidCap funds for almost 20 years alongside Andy Brough, Banyard joined Sanford DeLand in 2016 to launch and manage the Free Spirit Fund.

-Having left in October last year, she has now joined Downing Fund Managers, and says the VT Downing Unique Opportunities Fund aims to bring together her 25-year investment experience of investing in UK small and mid-cap companies.
+Having left in October 2019, she has now joined Downing Fund Managers, and says the VT Downing Unique Opportunities Fund aims to bring together her 25-year investment experience of investing in UK small and mid-cap companies.

-Adam Lewis, at Portfolio Adviser, spoke to Rosemary to find out how her investment approach has evolved and what investors can expect from her new fund.
+Adam Lewis, at Portfolio Adviser, spoke to Rosemary to find out how her investment approach has evolved and what investors can expect from her fund.